 I feel perhaps I appreciated my time abroad outside of my military service in large part because I could make friends and experience a foreign land without carrying a weapon.
 I encourage any and all interested veterans to speak with their Study Abroad office and begin looking at programs immediately.

-This article first appeared in The Havok Journal 6 July 2018.
+This first appeared in The Havok Journal July 6, 2018.

 © 2020 The Havok Journal